Language, Literacy and Numeracy Policy

 The purpose of this policy is to outline the Language, Literacy and Numeracy (LLN) standards for Vocational Education and Training (VET) students at Alphacrucis College (AC).

-The minimum LLN standards required to enrol in a course at AC are stated in the relevant course admission requirements.
+The minimum LLN standards required to enrol in a course at AC are stated in the relevant course entry requirements.

 If the student has demonstrated the minimum standard required to apply and enrol in a course and is having difficulty successfully completing their study due to LLN performance, AC will arrange support services to be available for the student.